 When we think of combat, graphic images of violent competition come to mind: humans with swords or guns, sheep ramming their heads together, or cats fighting with tooth and claw.
 Even tortoises, which seem like peaceful creatures, attempt to flip their opponent onto their backs – a potentially lethal sentence.

-So venomous snakes, perceived to be ruthless, cold-blooded killers, must put on quite a show when they fight.
+So venomous snakes, considered by some to be ruthless, cold-blooded killers, must put on quite a show when they fight.

 And they do, but it is not the bloody spectacle you might expect.
 As Klauber said, “the truth is stranger than the obvious.”

-The fight is so peaceful that it is often mistaken for courtship between a male and female (courtship dance).
+In fact, the contest can be so tranquil that it is often mistaken for courtship between a male and female (courtship dance).

 So how do you differentiate between rattlesnake courtship and combat?

-Rattlesnake rarely elevate their head or body during courtship, while this behavior is characteristic of combat.
+Rattlesnakes rarely elevate their head or body during courtship, while this behavior is characteristic of combat.
 But the biggest difference is that it takes two to tango, or combat: both males are active participants.
-Courtship, on the other hand, involves a lot of action by the male (trying to get the female interested in him), usually with little noticeable response from the female.
+Courtship, on the other hand, involves a lot of action by the male, rubbing his face on the female’s body to get her interested in him and trying to get his tail positioned correctly, often with little noticeable response from the female.

 In the timelapse video above, Jaydin (male black-tailed rattlesnake) courts Persephone (female).
 Jaydin is usually on the left and you can see he is doing most of the movement, until the end when Persephone drags poor Jaydin away by his…